MiguelCabezasPuerto/MiguelCabezasPuerto/README.md

 # Hey there!
 I'm Miguel

 I am Miguel, a 24 year old computer science graduate from Salamanca, Spain.
-I do things related to Backend development and my interests include sysadmin tasks and Backend development, specifically those related to mobile apps 🧠 , Java and cloud 🤖.
+I do things related to Backend development and sysadmin tasks.
+My interests include sysadmin tasks and Backend development, specifically those related to mobile apps 📱 , Java and cloud services ☁.

 ## 👨‍🎓 About Me
 - 📚 Studying a computer science master's degree at the University of Salamanca.